pmq20/node-packer/node/doc/api/addons.md

 }  // namespace demo
 ```

-Note that all Node.js Addons must export an initialization function following
+All Node.js Addons must export an initialization function following
 the pattern:

 ```cpp